timescale/docs/api/_hyperfunctions/stats_agg-two-variables/kurtosis_y_x.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: accessor
   aggregates:
     - stats_agg() (two variables)
 api_details:
   summary: >
-    Calculate the kurtosis from the values in a statistical aggregate.
+    Calculate the kurtosis from a two-dimensional statistical aggregate for the given dimension.
+For example, `kurtosis_y()` calculates the kurtosis for all the values of the `y` variable, independent of values of the `x` variable.
     The kurtosis is the fourth statistical moment.
+It is a measure of “tailedness” of a data distribution compared to a normal distribution.
   signatures:
     - language: sql
       code: |